kokkos/kokkos-core-wiki/source/usecases/Kokkos-Fortran-Interoperability.md

   end type nd_array_t
 ```

-To convert a fortran allocated array into an ndarray we use a set of procedures (behind an interface) defined in [flcl-f.f90](https://github.com/kokkos/kokkos-fortran-interop/blob/master/src/flcl-f.f90)
+To convert a fortran allocated array into a ndarray we use a set of procedures (behind an interface) defined in [flcl-f.f90](https://github.com/kokkos/kokkos-fortran-interop/blob/master/src/flcl-f.f90)

 ```fortran
 interface to_nd_array
     !
 1D specializations
     module procedure to_nd_array_l_1d